-Due: March 5, 2001
+Due: November 14, 2006

-Due: April 16, 2001
+Due: December 15, 2006

-Project Due Dates:
+Project Due Dates

-Proposal Due: February 12, 2001
+Proposal Due: September 26, 2006

-Each project group must submit a typed project proposal.
-The proposal includes: an explanation of the project including expected outcomes, a description of the work to be carried out, resources needed to do the project, and a discussion of the value of the project relative to the research focus area and to the objectives of this course.
+Each project group must meet with me to discuss project ideas in the first three weeks of the course.
+Each group must submit a typed project proposal.
+The proposal includes: an explanation of the project including: expected outcomes, a description of the work to be carried out, resources needed to do the project, and a discussion of the value of the project relative to the research focus areas and to the objectives of this course.